excellenteasy/website/src/blog/_posts/2013-05-29-difficulties-of-publishing-an-app-for-both-ios-and-android.md

 {% endimage %}
 Photo by [Blake Patterson](http://www.flickr.com/photos/35448539@N00/4773693893) [CC BY 2.0](http://creativecommons.org/licenses/by/2.0/)

 Nevertheless, the reaction is not surprising.
 However, this does not mean that we are trapped on a dead end.
-Simply understanding the differences of *iOS* and *Android* would certainly allow us to marvel – and soon – conquer them.
+Simply understanding the differences of *iOS* and *Android* would certainly allow us to marvel – and soon – conquer them. <!-- more --><span id="more"></span>

 ## The Skin-Deep Divide